babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

 - tweak albedoColor and roughness for all materials using `woods` in their names
 - enable collisions on all meshes with `_coll` in their names (cameras also of course)

-Here how to patch our scene, using both raw javascript & \_runtime solutions:
+Here how to patch our scene, showing both raw javascript & \_runtime solutions:

 raw javascript:
 ```javascript